|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Serve these super easy country style ribs with mashed or baked potatoes or sweet potatoes and corn, or serve them with your favorite steamed or fresh vegetables.
+Serve these tender, succulent country-style ribs with mashed or baked potatoes or sweet potatoes and corn, or with your favorite steamed or fresh vegetables.

 - For the Barbecue Sauce: